 I used a mason jar and a bouquet of flowers from Trader Joe’s that I was able to split between two pineapple vases.
 They fit right into my tropical party theme and the bright colors of this tablescape.

-How to choose the best pineapple.
+How to Choose the Best Pineapple.

 - The bottom should smell sweet and fruity